wholeNaNyards/wholenanyards.com/src/pages/2018-07-26-automatically-block-ads-at-home/index.md

 # Setup

+Ok, let's get to work.
 The first thing we're going to need to do is set up our own Linux hardware.
 We will be using the [Raspberry Pi](https://www.raspberrypi.org/).
 I won't cover how to set up a Raspberry Pi in this post, I already wrote an [article](headless-raspberry-pi-setup) to help you out.
 There's also many other resources out there to help you.
 If you haven't already, take a moment to get your Raspberry Pi set up.
 Once you have access to a Raspberry Pi (preferably via SSH), you are ready to setup Pi-hole.

 ## Install Pi-hole